Glank/MinimalGoogleCalendarWebAccess/README.md

 To run the example, you can then use:

     mvn exec:java -Dexec.mainClass="glank.app.examples.google.calendar.SimpleCalendarTest"

+The project comes with an Eclipse build configuration that will perform both of these commands for you if you are using eclipse.

 You will be given a URL to go to in a browser.
 Once there, you will be prompted to allow access to your calendar data.
 If you click yes, you will be redirected to the URI you specified in GCGlobals.